teadur/ansible-observium-agent/README.md

 observium-agent
 =========

-This role manages observium-agent on Debian based Linux.
+This role manages observium-agent on Linux.
-It configures xinetd to run obserivum-agent and deploys defined agent plugins to host.
+It configures install/configures xinetd to run obserivum-agent and deploys defined agent plugins to host.

 Requirements
 ------------